Touring the Mack Trucks Historical Museum in Allentown

 The Mack Trucks Museum is tucked away behind the Queen City Airport.
 At one point in the company’s history, the building that houses the museum was home to many of Mack’s corporate workers.
 Today, however, only a small contingent of workers are left in Allentown, meaning much of the building is now used to house the large museum.

 Tours of the Mack Trucks Museum are guided, despite there being reasonable signage throughout the museum.
+The tours at Mack Trucks, Inc. in Allentown, PA are more history based than a Mack Truck factory tour, which you might find at Mack Trucks headquarters in Greensboro, NC.

 The first area you’ll visit on your tour is a large room with panels and small items that explain the history of Mack Trucks.